richarddewit/pre-commit-detekt/README.md

         ]
 ```

-You can also run pre-commit-detekt in a Docker container environment.
+You can also run pre-commit-detekt in your host environment.
-Replace the `id` from `detekt` with `detekt-docker`.
+Replace the `id` from `detekt-docker` with `detekt`.
+`detekt` requires Java installation.

 ```yaml
 # .pre-commit-config.yaml